Vivint vs ADT: which home security system is better in 2026?

 Vivint vs ADT: customer support

-ADT has an extensive support network with 24/7 phone support, online chat, and in-person consultations, making it easy for customers to reach for help when needed.
+ADT has an extensive support network with 24/7 phone support, online chat, and in-person consultations, making it easy for customers to reach out for help when needed.
 Its long-standing reputation in the security industry gives it a broad infrastructure for customer service that many customers appreciate.

 Vivint also places a strong emphasis on customer satisfaction and tech-focused support.
 Its customer service is available 24/7 through phone, online chat, and mobile app support, allowing users to troubleshoot and receive updates quickly.